AGES 15 AND UP Kenpo Adults

 Sets: Kenpo Karate makes use of sets as a training tool as well.
 Sets focus on individual, specific aspects of the art, such as blocking, striking and kicking.

 Sparring: On the most basic, we teach sparring and sparring drills for one particular purpose: to help the students learn and understand the fundamental movements as well as the application of kicking and punching combinations.
 When the student learns self defense techniques, they learn the ideal phase first, where everything works according to plan.
 Then, the student starts to learn “what ifs”.
 What if the attacker does something you don’t expect, and how do you react to that.
-Sparring is considered the spontaneous.
+Sparring is considered to be spontaneous.
 You learn to react on the fly, defending as well as attacking.
 Kenpo Karate cannot be a complete system without incorporating sparring.
 We spar safely in the dojo, wearing full protection head-to-toe.
 The student also learns to control themselves, making sparring an all around enjoyable experience.

 Questions and answers: “If it has a name, it has a definition.”
 This is a quote from our instructor, Senior Master of the Arts Richard ‘Huk’ Planas.
 We never teach “meaningless motion”.
 Instructors as well as students should be able to explain everything that we do.
 And when students test, it won’t only be physical.
 While you must perform the techniques, basics, and forms, you also must be able to describe the hows and whys of what you are doing.